Axion Dark Matter from Lepton flavor-violating Decays: Acknowledgments

 \section{Acknowledgments}

 We thank Andrea Caputo for discussions on future X-rays searches, Joerg Jaeckel, Andrea Tesi, Michele Redi and Lorenzo Ubaldi for discussions on non-thermal production mechanisms and Ann-Kathrin Perrevoort for discussions on the expected reach of Mu3e and comments on the manuscript.
+We also thank Nick Rodd for feedback on the draft.
 This project has received support from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 860881-HIDDeN.
 This work is partially supported by project C3b of the DFG-funded Collaborative Research Center TRR257 ``Particle Physics Phenomenology after the Higgs Discovery".